 The same philosophy we use to care for our orchard also applies to the rest of our lives.
 I thought I would share some ways that we try to live sustainably.

 Shelter: For those of you who have not come to visit us, we live in a house we built in 2005 that attaches to Steve's parents' house.
 While we have totally separate living spaces, we benefit from this co-housing arrangement by clustering our homes and woodworking shops on the 2-acre building lot.
 This leaves the remaining acreage free for gardens, orchards, animals, and woods.
-Our house (1800 s.f. addition) qualifies for Energy Star status, with its super-insulated shell (R-30 walls with a R-50 cap of cellulose in the attic), Energy star rated windows and doors, Energy Star appliances (including a front-loading washer, a dishwasher that uses about 4 gallons of water per load, and a simple top-freezer refrigerator, which is more efficient than other designs), and fluorescent lights throughout.
-While we installed a high-efficiency propane boiler for heat and hot water, we have not turned on the heat in the house in years, relying instead on the smallest direct-vent wood stove we could find.
+Our house (1800 s.f. addition) qualifies for Energy Star status, with its super-insulated shell (R-30 walls with a R-50 cap of cellulose in the attic), Energy star rated windows and doors, Energy Star appliances (including a front-loading washer, a dishwasher that uses about 4 gallons of water per load, and a simple top-freezer refrigerator, which is more efficient than other designs), and LED lights throughout.
+While we installed a high-efficiency propane boiler for heat and hot water, we rarely turn on the heat in the house, relying instead on the smallest direct-vent wood stove we could find.
 This small stove is in our living room, and easily heats the entire house with less than 1 cord of wood a year that we harvest from our property.
 After living in a 130-year old house that was drafty and expensive to heat despite constant energy upgrades, the energy investments we made in this house are worth every penny and hour spent installing them.
 Steve's woodshop has more conventional insulation and relies on propane for heat, but with very careful insulation installation and windows concentrated on the south side for passive solar heating, the woodshop is also very efficient to heat, using less than 300 gallons of propane a year.
 Of course we are always looking at ways to get away from what dependency we have on burning any fossil fuels.
 In 2012 we added a 5 kWh grid tied photovoltaic system that covers 100% of our home, orchard, and woodworking needs with power to spare.

 In terms of food that we do buy, we rely on whole products such as flour, oatmeal and nuts rather than prepared items such as bread, breakfast cereals, and crackers.
 A great deal less energy goes into rolling oats than making breakfast cereal - in fact, more energy goes into making, packaging, and transporting breakfast cereal than you get out of it in calories.
 We bake bread, along with pizza and other foods, with Steve’s parents in their outdoor wood-fired oven, and rely on that bread plus fruit and such for snacks.
 So as we have transitioned to eating more and more organic, local food, our grocery bills have actually gone down.
 Flour and oats are way cheaper than cereal and bread, and my kids have weathered the transition admirably.